-- 1. Coordinate the work of the Membership and Finance Committees.
+- 1. Coordinate the work of the College Fairs, Membership, Finance, and Scholarship Committees.
 Be responsible for the funds of the Association. - 2.
 Be responsible for payments of all bills of the Association. - 3.
-Serve on the Finance Committee and help prepare and oversee the annual budget of the Association. - 4.
-Coordinate the preparation of budget proposals and other funding requests for the committees and present to the Executive Board. - 5.
-Report on the financial status of the Association at the annual conference General Membership Meeting as per Article III section 6 of the Bylaws. - 6.
-Present budget projections at the conclusion of the fiscal year for the following year. - 7.
+Chair the Finance Committee and help prepare and oversee the annual budget of the Association. - 4.
+Coordinate the preparation of budget proposals and other funding requests for the committees and present them to the Executive Board. - 5.
+Report on the financial status of the Association at the annual conference General Membership Meeting as per Article III section 6 of the Bylaws.

+- 6. Present budget projections at the conclusion of the fiscal year for the following year. - 7.
 As possible and required, schedule and assist with a financial audit of the Association every three (3) years. - 8.
-Serve the first year of the term as "Vice President for Finance-Elect," and shall attend all meetings with the Vice President for Finance, as a non-voting member. - 9.
-Automatically become the Vice President for Finance in the second year of office and shall assume all of the responsibilities of the position. - 10.
+Serve the first year of the term as "Vice President for Finance-Elect," and attend all meetings with the Vice President for Finance, as a non-voting member. - 9.
+Automatically become the Vice President for Finance in the second year of office and assume all the responsibilities of the position. - 10.
 Serve as the Vice President for Finance in the third year of office, and during that year provide training for a new Vice President for Finance-Elect. - 11.
 Serve as an ex-officio member of aforementioned committees. - 12.
 Review and update Fiscal Policies Manual annually. - 13.
-Submit reports to the Secretary prior to board meetings as determined by the yearly board calendar
+Submit reports to the Secretary prior to board meetings as determined by the yearly board calendar. - 14.
+Maintain an updated policies & procedures manual that details important responsibilities required each month for the full fiscal year. - 15.
+Ensure appropriate coverage during vacation time for the Association to continue its work without interruption.